szpak/gradle-pitest-plugin/README.md

 ## Multi-module projects support

 gradle-pitest-plugin can be used in multi-module projects.
-The plugin has to be applied in all subprojects which should be processed with PIT.
+The gradle-pitest-plugin dependency should be added to the buildscript configuration in the root project while the plugin has to be applied in all subprojects which should be processed with PIT.
 A sample snippet from build.gradle located for the root project:

+    //in root project configuration
+    buildscript {
+        repositories {
+            mavenCentral()
+        }
+        dependencies {
+            classpath 'info.solidsoft.gradle.pitest:gradle-pitest-plugin:1.1.3'
+            (...)
+        }
+    }

     subprojects {
         ...